glennlaursen/vdm-plantuml-plugin/README.md

 Each group has a different capacity determined by $\gamma_{0}$, $\gamma_{1} \in Z*$, for $C_{0}$, $C_{1}$ respectively.

 The capacity determines how many compound types any given type can compose, before it is deemed too complicated for UML and therefore in need of abstraction.
-Note: The capacity for a map type is $2\gamma_{0}$, since a map type has twice the amount of subtypes compared to set or seq types.

 A compound type with multiple compound types within it, will belong to the group of the outer compound type.
 All non-basic types in the inner type count towards the capacity.
 If the capacity is reached, abstraction will be done in accordance to which group the type belongs to.

-todo: product ununion capcacity used is counted as number of product or ununion symbols.

 ```
 abstraction = C_0 abstraction